 (A comment is perhaps appropriate here.
-If we were to prolong the measurement, and if we were still left with the null result, the kdf of the average count will remain the same, but our knowledge of the average counting rate (which is always our final objective) will improve.
+If we were to repeat the measurement, or if the first one was of double duration, and if we were still left with the null result, the kdf of the average count will remain the same, but our knowledge of the average counting rate (which is always our final objection) will improve.
 For a non-zero result repetition of identical measurements is good for control purposes, but is in every other respect identical to a single measurement performed during the same overall measurement time.)